ramantayal12/Gojo-And-SpringBoot/README.md

   Spring Data includes hibernate dependency.
 - Spring Boot 3.x requires to use version 2 of springdoc-openapi and springdoc-openapi dependency already includes Swagger UI.
+- CRUD refers Create, Read, Update, Delete operations.
+- By default, beans are singleton in Spring.
+Singleton beans are created only once and shared in application.